Samsung Rides The Nostalgia Wave With A New Galaxy Z Flip 5 Retro Edition

 Galaxy Z Flip 5 retro edition’s price

 Samsung has announced this special edition of the Galaxy Z Flip 5 only in South Korea and a couple of other markets.
-The device will be available in the 512GB storage trim, costing KRW 1,599,400 (approximately INR 98,500).
+The device will be available in the 512GB storage trim, costing KRW 1,599,400 (approximately THB 42,641).
 It will be put on sale from November 1 in Korea, the UK, Germany, Spain and Australia.

 (Hero and Featured Image Credits: Courtesy Samsung)